9 Different Types of Violins and Their Uses

 When compared to traditional violins, electric violins require more equipment to get started.

-To hear the full sound generated by an electric model without a soundbox, you’ll need an amplifier or speakers.
+You’ll need an amplifier or speakers to hear the full sound generated by an electric model without a soundbox.

 The sound is muffled compared to an acoustic violin without an amplifier, yet it can still be heard across the apartment.